 Indoor vs. Outdoor Housing

-Large pet rabbits can be kept both indoors and outdoors, depending on your living situation and climate.
+Large pet rabbits can be kept both indoors and outdoors, depending on the living situation and climate.
 Indoor housing offers more protection from predators, temperature fluctuations, and potential hazards.
 However, outdoor enclosures provide rabbits with fresh air, natural sunlight, and a closer connection to their natural habitat.

 Enclosure Size and Design